Phantomkeks/ideapad/README.md

 - Open a terminal and run 'quasar dev'

 ### Build APK
-- run "bash build_cordova_apk.sh" in src-cordova
+- Run "bash build_cordova_apk.sh" in ./bin folder
+- Or push to the master branch

 ### Git Commands
 Undo Commits: